User engagement top tips

 10. Learn and reflect

-Regularly conduct retrospectives to review your process and reinforce good behaviours and activities.
-Ask yourself, “what is going well?” and “how can we improve this?”.
-Often engagement techniques are inherited and may not always be as impactful as they could be.
+Regularly complete retrospectives and review your processes to reinforce successful behaviours and activities.
+This will help you identify what you can improve.
+Often engagement techniques are inherited and may not always be as effective as they could be.

 • If you would like us to get in touch with you then please leave your contact details or email Analysis.Function@ons.gov.uk directly.